Subhashree-Negi/subhashree/README.md

 # subhashree
-This is the nor project.
+This is the normal project.